athaddius/STIRMetrics/README.md

 python datatest/calculate_error_from_json3d.py --startgt results/gt_3d_positions_start_all_test.json --endgt results/gt_3d_positions_end_all_test.json  --model_predictions results/positions3d_<numdata><YOURMODEL>test.json
 ```

-This will print threshold metrics for your model, and a control version of zero-motion.
+This will print threshold metrics for your model, alongside metrics for control version of zero-motion.
 For the challenge, this script will be run by organizers on your `positions.json` file.
 For the 3D submissions, we will evaluate metrics for both the 2d and 3d locations.